octopus-network/omnity-docs/docs/Omnity-Hub/runes.md

 * For btc to icp, please use generate_ticket from Bitcoin as an transfer operation.
 * For minting runes from icp, please use generate_ticket from eICP with TxAction::Mint.
+* For etching runes from icp, please use etching from Bitcoin.
 * For withdrawing runes from icp to btc, please use generate_ticket from eICP with TxAction::Redeem.
 * For burning runes from icp (the runes tokens will be burnt on the layer 1 chain as well), please use generate_ticket from eICP with TxAction::Burn.